28 Downstream clusters #

 From here you can create the Bundle in one of the following ways:

-By cloning the suse-edge/fleet-examples repository to the desired release tag and selecting the Read from File option in the Create from YAML page.
+to the Create from YAML page.By cloning the suse-edge/fleet-examples repository from the desired release tag and selecting the Read from File option in the Create from YAML page.
 From there, navigate to the bundle that you need (

-for RKE2 and/bundles/day2/system-upgrade-controller-plans/k3s-upgrade/plan-bundle.yaml
+for RKE2 andbundles/day2/system-upgrade-controller-plans/k3s-upgrade/plan-bundle.yaml

 for K3s).
-This will auto-populate the Create from YAML page with the Bundle content
+This will auto-populate the Create from YAML page with the bundle content.

 Change the target clusters for the